CTRL-ALT-OP/Docker_Tools/README.md

 ### Get ready
 1. Update the source git repository with the tests that will drive development down the chain.
 2. Update the `run_tests.sh` script in each of the folders to use your new tests
+3. Select your project from the dropdown in the GUI.
-3. Use the Git View in Docker_Tools to checkout each of the 4 versions of your project to the correct commit.
+4. Use the Git View button on each version of your project to checkout to the correct commit.
 ### Pre-edits
 1. Use the Docker button to build and run the tests on your pre-edit version.
 2. Use the `Copy Test output` button to copy the output of your tests, and put them into the project.